 Each egg would be placed into the dye for a couple of minutes, then placed on a plate to dry, again, a separate plate for each color.
 After they were dry real good mom would then decide whether the egg had to be run through the color again.
 Some of the colors were good with one dip, but other colors, like the yellow, had to be dipped several times.

-After the colors were set real nice mom would sometimes experiement with the different colors by mixing the remainder of the dyes.
-Sometimes if she had the extra time she would place half of the egg in the dye holding it steady, then set it out to dry.
-After drying, she would place the other end of the egg into the dye producing a multi-colored egg.
-But that was effort intensive and took a lot of time.
+After the colors were set real nice mom would sometimes experiement with different the colors by mixing the remainder of the dyes.
+Sometimes if she had the extra time she would place half of the egg in the dye holding it steady, then after drying, would place the other end of the egg dye producing a multi-colored egg.

-But it took sooooo long for everybody to eat.
-Seemed like they sat around the table for hours!
+But it took sooooo long for everybody to eat

 Click on the picture to the right for names.